 Paper Trails

-HR questions business owners should be able to answer
+HR questions for business owners

 Owning a business comes with many responsibilities.
 There are the day-to-day operations, the thought of keeping your employees engaged, the tedious balancing of your finances, compliance challenges, and much more.
 Establishing a foundation of knowledge is key to overcoming these obstacles.
 There are particular questions that all business owners face when operating a business.
 Knowing the answer to these questions, especially as they relate to payroll and HR, impacts the long-term success of the business.
 Below are the payroll and HR questions that business owners should be able to answer.